More than 9.2 million pre-election ballots cast nationally as early and absentee voting continues ahead of the 2022 midterms – KION546

 Florida continues to have the largest number of pre-election ballots cast with nearly 1.4 million.
 More than 90% of those ballots were cast by mail.
 Some Florida counties begin early in-person voting this week, but all counties are required to start by Saturday.

-California has become the second state with more than one million ballots cast, and Georgia isn’t far behind with almost 990,000 ballots cast.
+California was the second state with more than one million ballots cast, and Georgia crossed that threshold by midday Tuesday, according to Gabriel Sterling in the Georgia Secretary of State’s Office.

 Almost 640,000 pre-election votes have already been cast in Pennsylvania, where John Fetterman and Mehmet Oz meet tonight for their only debate in the commonwealth’s critical Senate race.